paltalabs/hack-meridian/README.md

-# Welcome to Payroll Genius!
+# Welcome to Payroll Genius 🧠!

 This dapp largely inspired by the [ink!athon](https://github.com/scio-labs/inkathon) project will help you kickstart your soroban dapp creator journey.

+Flowchart.jpg

 ## Verify installation